-This DIY blanket ladder is made entirely from pallets (and a couple nails!!) — the side rails are the thicker supports on the pallet and the ladder rungs are ripped down 1×3's from the pallet slats (though you could use the full slat for a thicker rung if you want).
+This DIY blanket ladder is made entirely from pallets (and a couple nails!!) — the side rails are the thicker supports on the pallet and the ladder rungs are ripped down 1×3’s from the pallet slats (though you could use the full slat for a thicker rung if you want).

-Be sure to check out all the Pallets Aplenty posts here.
-Follow along over on Facebook and Instagram with #palletsaplenty to see all sorts of pallet-y goodness, and subscribe to our weekly newsletter to get regular updates about our newest projects or via RSS to get more project tutorials and inspiration!
+Be sure to check out all the Pallets Aplenty posts here for all sorts of pallet-y goodness, and subscribe to our weekly newsletter to get regular updates about our newest projects or via RSS to get more project tutorials and inspiration daily!

 - Miter Saw

 - Orbital Sander

 - 100 Grit Sand Paper

 - Grinder (for smoothing cut nails)

 - (2) 36″ clamps (optional but highly recommended)

 (Width may vary depending on pallet used.
 Mine was about 1/2″)